 If you've noticed that your body has started to smell differently than it did when you were younger, don't freak out; it's completely normal.
 Body odor (or "B.O.") is part of growing up, and something that every guy has to deal with.

 During puberty, your sweat glands become much more active than they were when you were younger.
 You've probably noticed that you're sweating more now than you were as a kid, especially in your armpits, groin, the bottoms of your feet, and the palms of your hands.
 When your sweat comes into contact with bacteria on your skin, it can cause a smell - body odor.

 Why do people sweat?

 Sweating is the body's natural way of cooling itself off.
-You sweat in hot weather, when you're exercising or playing sports, and even sometimes when you're nervous or stressed.
+You sweat in hot weather, when you're exercising or playing sports, and when you're nervous, stressed, or excited.
 There's nothing you can do to stop your body from sweating, but there are things you can do to keep clean and smell fresh.